ggtracker/sc2reader/docs/source/index.rst

 tree, the output and logging destination, and the fullness of the parsing.
 In the example above, we have restricted the file set to a partial parse and excluded the replay.game.events file from the parsing process.
-While sc2reader doesn't support custom games, by restricting the fileset it can successfully read custom games to get non-event related information including summary game information as well as a general profile of the players.
+While sc2reader doesn't support custom games, by restricting the file set it can successfully read custom games to get non-event related information including summary game information as well as a general profile of the players.